 This represents the simple serous fluid component of the hydrocele.

-In infants most hydroceles (around 90%) resolve spontaneously and their are thought to result in incomplete obliteration of the processus vaginalis 4.
+In infants, most hydroceles (around 90%) resolve spontaneously and they are thought to result in incomplete obliteration of the processus vaginalis 4.
 It is important to assess for any associated herniations in these patients.

 Imaging differential considerations include